 Because root canal therapy can be too late to save a tooth, extraction and an implant serve as an alternative.
 This treatment is also ideal for those who have broken a tooth or who have a tooth knocked out and cannot get it replaced in the mouth in time to save it.
 With an implant, no one needs to know that you ever lost a tooth.
 The porcelain crown on top of the implant looks like a tooth and matches the color of your other teeth.
 Plus, it should last for the rest of your life, while bridges may only last for a decade.

 The extraction and implantation process requires more time than root canal treatment.
 Additionally, the extraction requires a longer healing time than root canal treatment.
 You will need to wait for the extraction site to heal before getting the post implanted into your jaw.
 Then, your jawbone must have time to grow around the post to hold it in place and make it permanent.
 Lastly, you will have the top placed on the implant.

 However, root canal therapies cannot save every tooth.
 If you lose a tooth, having an implant put into its place will ensure that you don’t have a hole in your smile.
 The implant will last for the rest of your life, giving you a natural look and allowing you to comfortably eat and talk without a gap between your teeth or the need for dentures or a bridge.

 Whether you need root canal treatment or extraction and implant is a decision to make with a dental professional.
 Contact us at Matthews Family Dentistry for an appointment to see which option is the best for your dental health.
-We also provide our patients with preventative care to protect their other teeth from needing extraction or root canal treatment.
+We also provide our patients with preventative care to protect their other teeth from needing an implant or root canal treatment.
 For oral health care for the entire family, trust us at Matthews Family Dentistry in Matthews, NC.